Abu Bakr al-Razi: Smallpox vs. measles

+Al-Razi's book al-Judari wa l-ḥaṣba "On Smallpox and Measles", is, along with a book of the same name by Thabit ibn Qurra (836–901), among the earliest extant books describing smallpox and measles as distinct diseases.
+Smallpox was not known in ancient Greek medicine.
+It was likely differentiated from measles and other similar diseases by authors in late antiquity writing in Medieval Greek and Syriac, whose works were known to Thabit and al-Razi.

+Al-Razi's work was translated into Syriac and then into Greek.
+It became known in Europe through this translation, as well as Latin translations based on the Greek text, and was later translated into several European languages.
+Neither the date nor the author of the Syriac and Greek versions is known; but the Greek was created at the request of one of the Byzantine emperors.

 Meningitis

 Al-Razi compared the outcome of patients with meningitis treated with blood-letting with the outcome of those treated without it to see if blood-letting could help.

 Pharmacy

 Al-Razi contributed in many ways to the early practice of pharmacy by compiling texts, in which he introduces the use of "mercurial ointments" and his development of apparatus such as mortars, flasks, spatulas and phials, which were used in pharmacies until the early twentieth century.

 Ethics of medicine

 On a professional level, al-Razi introduced many practical, progressive, medical and psychological ideas.
 He attacked charlatans and fake doctors who roamed the cities and countryside selling their nostrums and "cures".
 At the same time, he warned that even highly educated doctors did not have the answers to all medical problems and could not cure all sicknesses or heal every disease, which was humanly speaking impossible.
 To become more useful in their services and truer to their calling, al-Razi advised practitioners to keep up with advanced knowledge by continually studying medical books and exposing themselves to new information.
 He made a distinction between curable and incurable diseases.
 Pertaining to the latter, he commented that in the case of advanced cases of cancer and leprosy the physician should not be blamed when he could not cure them.
 To add a humorous note, al-Razi felt great pity for physicians who took care for the well being of princes, nobility, and women, because they did not obey the doctor's orders to restrict their diet or get medical treatment, thus making it most difficult being their physician.

 He also wrote the following on medical ethics: